NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 id:jquery id:ui              # Search for multiple terms in the ID id:jquery tags:validation    # Search multiple properties

-title:jquery                 # Searches title as shown on the package listing

 invalid:jquery ui            # Unsupported properties are ignored, so this
                              # is the same as searching on ui
 ```